davidzoufaly/finance-mgn/README.md

 # Finance Management Tool (ETL)

-Transform your financial chaos into crystal-clear insights! 🚀 This intelligent ETL tool automatically fetches, categorizes, and organizes your transactions from multiple banks using AI-powered classification.
-Say goodbye to manual data entry and hello to automated financial tracking that seamlessly integrates with Google Sheets.
-Whether you're managing personal finances or business expenses, get complete visibility into your money flow with zero effort - just set it up once and let the magic happen every month!
-Plus, you'll receive a detailed summary email in your inbox after each automatic run, keeping you informed without lifting a finger.
+Transform your financial chaos into clear insights! 🚀 This intelligent ETL tool automatically fetches, categorizes, and organizes your transactions from multiple banks using AI-powered classification.
+Eliminate manual data entry with automated financial tracking that seamlessly integrates with Google Sheets.
+Whether you're managing personal finances or business expenses, get complete visibility into your money flow with minimal effort—set it up once and let it run automatically every month!
+Plus, you'll receive a detailed summary email in your inbox after each automatic run, keeping you informed effortlessly.

-_Built for FIO Bank and AIR Bank users, with smart OpenAI categorization and bulletproof automation._
+_Built for Fio Bank and Air Bank users, featuring OpenAI-powered categorization and robust automation._

 ## Table of Contents